 - Answering kitten inquiries over the phone or email

 - Preparation, travel to and from and exhibiting at cat shows

 - Travel to and from the veterinarian for desexing, vaccinations, health checks

 This section looks at just how much money it costs to raise kittens from birth to 10-16 weeks when they are ready to go to their new home.

 The majority of cat breeders now desex (spay and neuter) kittens prior to them going to their new home.
 This is the only guarantee that the kittens won’t be used to breed within future, which is not only detrimental to the kitten but ensures only registered breeders are breeding cats to improve the breed.

 It is compulsory in Australia for kittens to receive a microchip prior to going to their new home.
 This is the only permanent form of identification and we recommend this even if it is not a requirement in your country.

 All kittens should have received at least two vaccinations prior to going to their new home.
 The minimum is the F3 vaccination, however, local rules may require additional vaccinations such as rabies.

-While most breeders will offer a 30 day health guarantee on kittens sold.
-Breeders do everything they can to keep kittens produced healthy, sometimes things go wrong and the breeder will pay veterinary costs, of should the worst happen, replace a kitten who has passed away if they are at fault.
+While most breeders will offer a 30-day health guarantee on kittens sold.
+Breeders do everything they can to keep kittens produced healthy, sometimes things go wrong and the breeder will pay veterinary costs, or should the worst happen, replace a kitten who has passed away if they are at fault.

 Most breeders will send kittens to their new home with a kitten pack.
 This will contain printed instructions about the kitten, the food the kitten has been eating, what to expect in the first few weeks and the kitten’s pedigree papers (which is proof the kitten is the breed it is claimed to be and it has been registered with the appropriate cat council).